lando/lando/docs/config/pantheon.md

 **By default, we set `--database` or `--files` to `none` since this is the suggested best practice**.

-Note that if Lando cannot find a [Pantheon machine token](https://pantheon.io/docs/machine-tokens/) associated with your site it will prompt you for one.
+Note that if Lando cannot find a [Pantheon machine token](https://pantheon.io/docs/machine-tokens/) associated with your site, it will prompt you for one.
 You can also switch to a different machine token by using the  `--auth` option.

 ### Usage